Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  ```

- - After a user select a Crop.
-Next, it will display two options from the function __get_activity_options, "All Cultivars" title option and
- a Cultivar list based what Crop was selected.
+ - After a user selects a Crop, next it will display two options from the function __get_activity_options: "All Cultivars" title option and a Cultivar list based on what Crop was selected.

  ```bash